drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/by_reaction_type.png){: loading=lazy }
 #### By Functional Groups

-Functional groups characterize the reactivity of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/by-functional-groups-a82a3b80'><i class='fa fa-play' aria-hidden='true'></i></button>Functional groups characterize the reactivity of molecules.
 Since most reactions occur at, or adjacent to functional groups, it is useful to identify them in terms of chemical functionality.
 Below are given some examples of functional groups with their most characteristic reactions.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.